 - 1 small finely chopped onion * The onion must be VERY finely chopped, especially if you are going to pipe it through a IM tip

 - Bring eggs to a boil over high heat and simmer until cooked through (hard-boiled), then set in cold water for 15 minutes. ** See video in NOTES for how to make perfectly cooked eggs.

 - Peel eggs and slice eggs in half, lengthwise.

 - Carefully remove egg yolks and place in separate bowl.
 Mash yolks with a fork.

 - Then add mayonnaise, mustard, sugar, lemon juice, salt, dill, ranch dressing, pepper and finely chopped onion to bowl with yolks.
 Mix well.

 - Fit a piping bag fitted with a 1 M tip and add egg filling.
-Pipe yolk mixture into white half, dividing evenly between all eggs.
+Pipe yolk mixture into white halves, dividing evenly between all eggs.
 (See video in NOTES) Alternatively, use a spoon to scoop yolk mixture into centre of egg whites.